MicrosoftDocs/visualstudio-docs.pl-pl/docs/extensibility/extending-the-properties-task-list-output-and-options-windows.md

 ### <a name="customize-the-constructor"></a>Dostosowywanie konstruktora

-1. W pliku *TodoWindowControl.XAML.cs* Dodaj następującą dyrektywę using:
+1. W pliku *TodoWindowControl.
+XAML. cs* Dodaj następującą dyrektywę using:

     ```csharp
     using System;